Request a Callback 01305 231 267

 About

-Briantspuddle is technically just a hamlet, however it was still thought grand enough to house Weymouth’s old town bridge, which was rebuilt over the River Piddle in 1928.
-About a mile away, the village of Affpuddle has approximately homes, built along a linear pattern.
-The two villages are very much together in spirit, their annual open gardens event is shared as well as other events through the year.
+Briantspuddle is technically just a hamlet, however it was still considered grand enough to become home to Weymouth’s old bridge, which was rebuilt over the River Piddle in 1928.

 Leisure